DylanMeeus/springboot_jwt_blog/_posts/2014-01-07-angularjs-authentication-with-cookies-vs-token.markdown

 ## Implementation

-Asuming you have a node.js app, below you can find the components of this architecgure.
+Asuming you have a node.js app, below you can find the components of this architecture.

 ### Server Side